-How often a mother would like support through therapy and related services is individual.
-Though there is no one size fits all answer to “how long will it take for therapy to work”, often clients report symptom relief and an improvement in coping after 10-12 weeks for mild depression.
-Most clients benefit from weekly sessions, however, others do better with biweekly, or even more intensive treatment, of which would likely require a referral.
-Though rare, some moms want an assessment/screening and tools for coping and referrals and want to be on their way.
-It cannot be emphasized enough though that therapy and a “prescription” of what to do to cope is not how therapy works- there is no magic bullet for wellness or symptom relief.
+Many clients benefit from weekly sessions, however, others may prefer every other week, monthly or other arrangement.
+It cannot be emphasized enough though that therapy and a “prescription” of what to do to cope is not how therapy works- there is no magic wand for wellness or symptom relief.
 Despite this truth, in any case, guidelines for coping and referrals for community resources can be helpful and can be provided.
 Most often, progress is made through the process of therapy and the support it provides.

 In some cases, setting up assessments or “check ins” at predetermined intervals can be beneficial.
-Some moms find comfort in knowing appointments are set in advance.
-For example, it works well to provide screenings for moms at:
+Some clients find comfort in knowing appointments are set in advance.
+For example, for expecting clients, it can work well to set appointments at:

 - 2 weeks postpartum

 - 6 weeks postpartum